Welcome to my post on visiting Venice in December. I believe Venice is one of the world’s most beautiful and popular touristic destinations.

 I can’t deny that there is no one best time to visit Venice however, Venice in December has its own charm and has something to offer that other months can’t.

 In December, you can explore the usual top attractions of the city, but also be able to enjoy activities that do not take place at other times of the year.
+If you decide to travel to Venice in December, you will find a city changed by the beauty of winter.

 Its small piazzas, streets and shops are filled with a Christmas atmosphere from the first days of the month making Venice at Christmas a magical place to visit.